iobruno/data-engineering-zoomcamp/module4-analytics-engineering/clickhouse/README.md

 ![License](https://img.shields.io/badge/license-CC--BY--SA--4.0-31393F?style=flat&logo=creativecommons&logoColor=black&labelColor=white)

-This project is meant for experimenting with dbt-clickhouse and ClickHouse DataWarehouse using the NYC TLC Trip Record
+This project is meant for experimenting with `dbt` and the `dbt-clickhouse` adapter for Analytics, using [NYC TLC Trip Record](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) dataset as the datasource, with Kimball dimensional modeling technique.

 ## Tech Stack